Genitourinary Malignancies - Board Review Summary

 - Concurrent + adjuvant ADT is superior to prolonged neoadjuvant + concurrent sequencing.

-- Very high-risk / cN1 prostate: RT + ADT + abiraterone is the major 2026 intensification answer.
+- Very high-risk / cN1 prostate: RT + ADT + abiraterone is the major modern intensification answer.

-- WPRT improves progression endpoints more consistently than OS and remains controversial.
+- WPRT improves progression endpoints more consistently than OS and remains selective.

 - Post-prostatectomy: early salvage beats routine adjuvant RT for most men.